swennemans/building-your-own-reactjs/basics/02-mounting.md

 # Mounting :love_hotel:

-We have formal types for our `vNodes` methods needed to built each type of `vNode`.
-However, the `vNodes` are just simple JavaScript objects and we cannot magically merge these into the native `DOM`.
-The browser needs actual **native** `nodes` in order to display HTML.
+`vNodes` are just plain old JavaScript objects (POJO's) and we cannot magically insert these into the native `DOM`.
+The browser needs actual **native** `nodes` to display HTML.
+There is a problem here, and we need a solution!

 > The browser cannot display the Virtual DOM directly!